-- DISCONNECT POWER FROM THE BANDSAW. - 2.
-Unlatch and swing open the upper and lower pulley access doors. - 3.
-Release the blade tension by rotating the tension wheel (A) counterclockwise (ccw). - 4.
+- 1. DISCONNECT POWER FROM THE BANDSAW. - 2.
+Unlatch and swing open the upper and lower pulley access doors. - From under the table, remove the two hand knobs (A) and lift the insert out of the table. - 4.
+Release the blade tension by rotating the tension wheel (B) counterclockwise (ccw). - 5.
 Put on gloves to protect your hands.
-Now slide the blade off of the upper and lower sheaves, around the blade guards, and through the slot in the table. - Install the new blade in the reverse order with the teeth facing forward toward the door and the tips of the teeth pointing downward toward the work table. - Make sure the blade is centered on the wheels and engaged between the upper and lower blade guides.

-- 7. Turn the tension wheel to tighten the blade following the "Blade Tension Adjustment Wheel" procedure. - 8.
+Now slide the blade off of the upper and lower sheaves, around the blade guards, and through the slot in the table. - 6.
+Install the new blade in the reverse order with the teeth facing forward toward the door and the tips of the teeth pointing downward toward the worktable. - 7.
+Make sure the blade is centered on the wheels and engaged between the upper and lower blade guides. - 8.
+Turn the tension wheel to tighten the blade following the "Blade Tension Adjustment Wheel" procedure. - 9.
 Carefully make a few rotations of the top sheave by hand to make sure the blade band is tracking evenly.